soxueren/atsd/integration/stata/README.md

 drop dup inflation
 ```

+> The operation will group records by datetime and calculate the sum of `inflation` values for each group.

 Dataset after grouping:

 ![](resources/group_by_preview.png)

 ### Add entity constant

+The entity column is required to store computed metrics back in ATSD.

 ```
 generate entity = "bls.gov"
 ```

+> This operation will add a new column `entity` that has the value `bls.gov` in each row.

 Dataset after constant addition: